 - Exercise 20 to 30 minutes most days

 - Limit your sodium intake to 1500 milligrams or less each day

 - Keep your BMI closer to 25

-Gaining weight as an adult even if you are not obese, can make you more likely to get some cancers.
+Gaining weight as an adult, even if you are not obese, can make you more likely to get some cancers.
 Esophageal cancer is common in obese individuals.
-This may be because they are susceptible to heartburn or GERD that can damage esophageal tissues.
+This may be because they are susceptible to heartburn or GERD, which can damage esophageal tissues.
 Other cancers commonly associated with obesity include kidney, endometrial, and colorectal cancers.
-This may be due to the hormones made by fat cells which change how cells grow.
+This may be due to the hormones made by fat cells, which change how cells grow.
 It may also be due to habits that often lead to weight gain.
 Staying active and eating healthy can help you avoid cancer no matter what your weight.

 If you or your loved one is obese and has symptoms of related conditions like cancer, GERD, or liver disease.
-Please contact Pinnacle GI Partners.
+Please contact us.
 Let us show you the difference compassionate care can make for you or your loved ones.